-- By September of each year, the District shall file with the District and County an Operating Plan specifically identifying services to be provided by the District, and Marketing and Promotion Tax to be levied by the District, and such additional information as may be appropriate or required to inform the District and County as to the activities, services and funding of the District in the upcoming calendar year.
-The Operating Plan shall include a proposed budget for the next fiscal year; - The District, County or both may require the District to supplement the Operating Plan or budget when necessary; - The District and County shall approve, modify or disapprove the Operating Plan within thirty (30) days after receipt of the Operating Plan and all requested documentation relating thereto, but no later than December 5th of the year in which such documents are filed; - The services and financial arrangements of the District shall conform so far as practical to the approved Operating Plan; - The District may amend the Operating Plan from time to time with the approval of both the District and County. - Actual expenditures for the year ended December 31, 2021, exceeded budgeted appropriations which may be a violation of State statutes.
+- By September of each year, the District shall file with the Town and County an Operating Plan specifically identifying services to be provided by the District, and Marketing and Promotion Tax to be levied by the District, and such additional information as may be appropriate or required to inform the Town and County as to the activities, services and funding of the District in the upcoming calendar year.
+The Operating Plan shall include a proposed budget for the next fiscal year; - The Town, County or both may require the District to supplement the Operating Plan or budget when necessary; - The Town and County shall approve, modify or disapprove the Operating Plan within thirty (30) days after receipt of the Operating Plan and all requested documentation relating thereto, but no later than December 5th of the year in which such documents are filed; - The services and financial arrangements of the District shall conform so far as practical to the approved Operating Plan; - The District may amend the Operating Plan from time to time with the approval of both the Town and County.